Tag Editor for Mac can help you clean up and organize the Music/iTunes library in just a few steps.

 Refresh Audio Metadata in Music and iTunes

-After changes have been saved into audio files, it is time to make sure they appear automatically in Music/iTunes.
-Unfortunately, both don't bother with refreshing their database, even if audio files have been changed.
+After changes have been saved to audio files, it is time to ensure they appear automatically in Music/iTunes.
+Unfortunately, neither bothers to refresh their database, even if the audio files have been changed.

 Read More: How to refresh iTunes/Music database after making changes in Tag Editor? >>